This is not an ordinary Oatmeal Cookie,

 In the bowl of

-your electric mixer (or with a hand mixer), beat the butter until smooth.
+your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
 Add

 the sugars and beat until smooth and creamy (about two minutes).
 Add the eggs, vanilla extract,